2023 Best Health Sciences & Services Bachelor's Degree Trade Schools in the Southwest Region

 Health Science majors at TWU take out an average of $22,722 in student loans while working on their Bachelor's Degree.

-West Texas A&M University came in at #10 in this year’s edition of the Best Health Sciences & Services Bachelor’s Degree Trade Schools in the Southwest Region ranking.
-West Texas A&M University is a moderately-sized public school located in the town of Canyon.
+West Texas A&M University did quite well in this year’s ranking of the best places for health sciences & services students to get a bachelor’s degree.
+It came in at #10 on the list.
+West Texas A&M University is a medium-sized public school located in the town of Canyon.

 After completing their Bachelor's Degree, health science graduates from West Texas A&M University carry an average student debtload of $18,641.

-Full Health Sciences & Services at West Texas A&M University Report
+Read full report on Health Sciences & Services at West Texas A&M University

 Best Health Sciences & Services Colleges by State